Echoinbyte/map-of-nepal-svg/README.md

 Free for personal and commercial use.
 Attribution appreciated but not required. 🙌

 💡 Created By
-Crafted with ❤️ in Figma by Sambhav Aryal (Echoinbyte) Feel free to star ⭐ the repo or use it in your next awesome project!
+Crafted with ❤️ in Figma by Sambhav Aryal (Echoinbyte).
+Feel free to star ⭐ the repo or use it in your next awesome project!